SilviuManea/SilviuManea/README.md

 - 👋 Hi, I’m @SilviuManea
-- 👀 I’m interested in JavaScript, Node, Python, MongoDb, Jenkins ... and, if I live another life, machine learning.
+- 👀 I’m interested in JavaScript,Node,Python,MongoDb,DevOps ... and, if I live another life, machine learning.
 - 🌱 I’m currently learning Express and Linux.
 - 💞️ I’m looking to collaborate on whatever I can.
 - 📫 How to reach me - silviu.hmz@gmail.com